CORRECTED-INSIGHT-US funds not bailing on China yet amid free-fall in stocks

 "You've had some misguided efforts to cushion the selloff and that's ultimately led to the unintended consequence of making the situation worse," said Charles Wilson, co-portfolio manager of the $2 billion Thornburg Developing World fund who has been adding to his positions in Chinese consumer, internet and utility stocks over the last few days of the selloff.

-The Hang Seng index fell 5.8 percent Wednesday, its biggest decline so far this year.
-The index is still up 5.8 percent for the year to date, while the Shanghai index is up 16.7 percent over the same time.
+The Hang Seng index fell 5.8 percent Wednesday, its biggest decline so far this year, before rebounding by 3.7 percent on Thursday.
+The index is still up 3.3 percent for the year to date, while the Shanghai index is up 14.7 percent over the same time.

 Reuters contacted several prominent mutual fund managers, including the $8.7 billion T Rowe Price Emerging Markets Stock fund, the $1 billion Columbia Global Equity Value fund, and the $76 million Morgan Stanley Global Opportunity fund, who all declined to comment.
 It's the widest selloff in China, home of the world's second biggest economy, since the global financial crisis of 2008.